felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

+### Barrel File

-Lastly, let's add everything to a barrel file to clean up our imports.
+Let's add these states to a barrel file to clean up our imports.

 ```dart
 // lib/weather/widgets/widgets.dart (done)